sidorov-ka/blade-defect-detection/README.md

 - Pre-split: Uses `data/test/` directory if available
 - Auto-split: 15% of the full dataset (70% train, 15% val, 15% test)

-Test metrics are logged after training completes and can be viewed in MLflow and TensorBoard.
+Test metrics are logged after training completes and can be viewed in MLflow.

 ## Reproducibility